-Businesses worldwide have been facing a fundamental change in the ways that customers interact with companies, brands, and each other.
-From a marketing perspective, customers now have louder voices than they used to, they are more socially connected than they ever have been, they expect more from companies and brands, and information reaches them faster than ever before.
-The rise of digital technologies is thus offering the field of marketing new possibilities for creating, communicating, delivering, and exchanging value to customers.
-In light of these fundamental changes, the overarching goal of this course is to establish a perspective on marketing's new role in the age of social/digital/mobile.
+Businesses worldwide have been facing a fundamental change in the ways in which customers and companies interact with each other.
+Customers are more socially connected than ever, they expect more from companies and brands, and information reaches them faster than ever before.
+At the same time, companies develop digital business models.
+One apparent development is the rise of platform business models.
+Thus, the rise of digital technologies has fundamentally changed the way companies craft marketing strategies and how marketing creates, communicates, and delivers value to customers.
+The overarching goal of this course is to establish a perspective on the digital marketing strategies companies can employ to occupy a sustainable position in the age of social, digital, and mobile for both pipeline and platform businesses.

 The course will equip students with the relevant knowledge, perspectives, and practical skills required to develop marketing strategies that leverage the opportunities offered by digital technologies for achieving business and marketing goals.
-The emphasis of this course is on understanding what the various digital platforms offer to companies, how to build digital marketing strategies, and how to track their effectiveness.
+The emphasis of this course is on understanding what various digital platforms and tools offer to companies, how to build digital marketing strategies in order to have a solid foundation from which to evaluate opportunities in the digital economy.